HeitorSpectre/Video-Compressor-for-Discord-10MB-/README.md

 # 📦 Video Compressor for Discord (<10MB)

-A simple and user-friendly Python tool with a graphical interface that compresses your videos to under 10MB — perfect for sharing on Discord!
+A simple and user-friendly tool with a graphical interface that compresses your videos to under 10MB — perfect for sharing on Discord!

 ---